web3analytic-xyz/nodeapi-utils/README.md

 pip install -e .
 ```

-If you want to upload data to Google cloud storage, you will need to setup [gloud CLI](https://cloud.google.com/sdk/docs/install) for authentication.
+If you want to upload data to Google cloud storage, you will need to provide a path to a service account credentials file at the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.

 ## Usage